joe7575/techage_modpack/minecart/README.md

 - Ingame documentation (German and English), based on the mod "doc"
 - API to register carts from other mods
 - chat command '/mycart <num>' to output cart state and location
+- Command interface for Techage (Lua and ICTA) and for Beduino Controllers

 Technical Background